 R v Nasir

 A Somalian mother charged with child cruelty against two young children.
 The defence was reasonable chastisement.
-Michael made disclosure requests of the prosecution for medical, school and social service records.
+Disclosure requests of the prosecution for medical, school and social service records.
 Those requests put the prosecution on the back foot and they eventually offered no evidence.
 Defendant was found not guilty on all counts.
-Michael warned her as to her future conduct outlining that acceptable punishment in Somalia is not acceptable behaviour in the UK; a very happy client.

 R v Wallace

-18-year-old defendant charged and convicted of raping a 14 year old.
+18 year old defendant charged and convicted of raping a 14 year old.
 The issue was consent.
-It was a difficult case as the defendant’s mother asked the girl how old she was as she was entering the defendant’s bedroom.
-Convicted after a trial; the defendant gave evidence denying that he forced her to have sexual intercourse.
-He was sentenced to seven years’ imprisonment.
+It was a difficult case as the defendant's mother asked the girl how old she was as she was entering the defendant's bedroom.
+Convicted after the trial, the defendant gave evidence denying that he forced her to have sexual intercourse.
+He was sentenced to seven years' imprisonment.

 R v Nembar, Wood Green Crown Court